jcu-eresearch/DC24-Rich-Data-Capture-Documentation/ingester-developer.rst

 Management Processes
 --------------------

-The main purpose of the EMAS Ingester Platform is to manage data ingestion.
+The main purpose of the EnMaSSe Ingester Platform is to manage data ingestion.
 The following methods enable this.

 ^^^^^^^^^^^^^^^^
 Enable Ingestion